grepory/ragu/README.md

 ## Features

 - **Document Management**: Upload, process, and manage documents in vector collections
+- **Document Tagging**: Add tags to documents for better organization and filtering
 - **Vector Database**: ChromaDB integration for efficient semantic search
 - **LLM Integration**: Support for multiple LLM providers:
   - Ollama with local or remote models (including nomic-embed-text)